Legal arrangements for incapacity

 Assisted Decision-Making (Capacity) Act 2015

-The Assisted Decision-Making (Capacity) Act 2015 was signed into law on 30 December 2015 but has not yet been commenced to bring it into effect.
+The Assisted Decision-Making (Capacity) Act 2015 was signed into law on 30 December 2015 but has not yet been fully commenced to bring it into effect.
 When it is commenced it will provide for new legal arrangements by which people can be assisted to make decisions about their welfare and their property and affairs.
-This assistance and support is particularly required where the person lacks, or may lack, the capacity to make the decision unaided.
+This assistance and support is required where the person lacks, or may lack, the capacity to make the decision unaided.

 The new arrangements include Assisted Decision-Making and Co-Decision-Making and a process is also set out for a court to appoint a Decision-Making Representative for an individual.

 As well as introducing new decision-making procedures, the Act sets out new arrangements for Wards of Court and for people who wish to make an enduring power of attorney.
-A Decision Support Service is to be set up within the Mental Health Commission to provide a range of functions in relation to the new arrangements.

 If you appoint another person to represent you in certain dealings with third parties, you are making an agency arrangement.
 You are called the principal and the person you appoint is called the agent or appointed representative.
 The most usual example is where a pensioner nominates someone to collect social welfare pension payments or other allowances from the post office.